Identity theft: Synthetic identity theft

 A variation of identity theft that has recently become more common is synthetic identity theft, in which identities are completely or partially fabricated.
-The most common technique involves combining a real social security number with a name and birthdate other than the ones that are simply associated with the number.
-Synthetic identity theft is more difficult to track as it doesn't show on either person's credit report directly but may appear as an entirely new file in the credit bureau or as a subfile on one of the victim's credit reports.
-Synthetic identity theft primarily harms the creditors who unwittingly grant the fraudsters credit.
+The most common technique involves combining a real social security number with a name and birthdate other than the ones associated with the number.
+Synthetic identity theft is more difficult to track because it does not show on either credit report and may appear as an entirely new file at the credit bureau or as a subfile on one of the victim's credit reports.
+Synthetic identity theft primarily harms the creditors who unwittingly grant credit.
 Individual victims can be affected if their names become confused with the synthetic identities, or if negative information in their subfiles impacts their credit ratings.